This post may contain affiliate links. Learn more.

 3. Using a back shaver

 Another key to using a back shaver is that you don’t apply excess pressure.
 Even if your back hair rivals that of a gorilla, just let the shaver do the work.
-And, depending on your hair, you may not need to make multiple passes with the shaver.
+Depending on your hair, you may not need to make multiple passes with the shaver.

 4. Using an epilator